996icu/996.ICU/en_US.md

 ## Compensation and benefits

 According to the Labor Law, employees who follow the "996" work schedule deserve to be paid 2.275 times of their base salary.
-Unfortunately, people who achieved "996" rarely get paid that much.
+Unfortunately, people who work under "996" rarely get paid that much.

 ## Where does the name of the repo `996.ICU` come from?